cyew3/oneVPL-intel-gpu/api/documentation/mediasdkvp8-man.md

 **Description**

 The `CodecProfile` enumerator is extended to support VP8 profiles.
-See the *SDK Developer Reference* for additional profile definitions.
+See the [*SDK API Reference Manual*](./mediasdk-man.md) for additional profile definitions.

 **Name/Description**